 Wool mattresses retain moisture: On some websites there is a claim that wool does not retain moisture; someone must have been given incorrect information!
 Wikipedia states: Wool fibres are hydrophilic, meaning they readily absorb moisture, but are not hollow.
 Wool can absorb moisture almost one-third of its own weight.

 We agree with Wikipedia and add: the moisture our bodies shed during our sleep must go somewhere; wool contains lanolin which is greasy; moisture clings to grease, slowly forming droplets and dispersing lower into the mattress .On that same website a comment; should there be mould it will show on the outer cotton fabric; although we would agree with that statement, the cause of the mould is the moisture retention in the wool, not the fabric.

-My (Peter) personal experience: In 1996 I made myself a futon from Organic wool and Organic cotton fabric and found that after a short period of time, even with regular turning, this futon started to show mould marks on the underside.
+A message from Peter.
+My personal experience: In 1996 I made myself a futon from Organic wool and Organic cotton fabric and found that after a short period of time, even with regular turning, this futon started to show mould marks on the underside.
 This futon was on a hardwood slat base with 6 cm spacing thus giving the futon plenty air circulation.

 After cleaning the mould on the timber with a solution of borax and hot water, this same slat base has been used for my organic cotton innerspring mattress since 2003 and show absolutely no mould marks.

 At that same time 1996 I was also researching ceiling insulation to use in my own home and was contemplating the use of wool because I thought it was at that time the least toxic insulation product available.